particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 Single quantity B-SoM units and developer kits include a PARANTGN1EA antenna.
 Tray quantities of the B-SoM do not include antennas.
 If not using the GNSS feature, the antenna can be omitted from your design.

-- GNSS support will be added in a future version of Device OS.
+- GNSS support requires a [firmware library](https://github.com/particle-iot/particle-som-gnss).
 - Feature such of high-precision, dead-reckoning, and high updates rates will require an external GNSS chip.